Tobias-Opsahl/Fact-or-Fiction/README.md

 python retrieve_subgraphs.py --dataset_type all --method relevant
 ```

+It takes a little while to load the knowledge graph (2-5 minutes), but the subgraph creations goes pretty fast.
 This will generate csv files locally in `./data/subgraphs/`.
 Changing `all` to `train`, `val` or `test` will only generate subgraphs for the respective split.
 The method `relevant` can be changed to `direct` or `one_hop`, for different retrival methods described in the paper.
 The `relevant` methods is the same as `contextualised` in the paper, and `one_hop` refers to `single-step`.
 If one wishes to create subgraphs for all three methods, one needs to run the line above three times.

 For 2., one can run: